Frans Sammut: National Prize

 In May of 2014, the Maltese Ministry of Education launched the Frans Sammut Prize for the Maltese Language.

 University textbooks

 Frans Sammut's novels are studied at the University of Malta.

 Numerous theses and papers have been written about his novels.

 In 2015, university lecturer in literary Dr Marco Galea wrote that Maltese literature is dominated by Frans Sammut and two others:

 "In the case of fiction, the situation is not so straightforward.
 Immanuel Mifsud, together with the younger Clare Azzopardi, Pierre J. Meilak and Walid Nabhan, have produced ground-breaking works of short fiction, but have so far shied away from tackling the novel.
 Offerings from other writers in this genre have been few and far between.
 The upshot is a curious situation where contemporary prose writing in Maltese is dominated by the short form, while the novel continues to be dominated by figures such as Frans Sammut (another member of the Moviment, who died in 2011), Alfred Sant and Trevor Żahra."

-Critical acclaim

-Hon.
-Dr Stefan Buontempo (Minister for Local Government, Malta) The Malta Independent 05.05.2011: ... what a giant of Maltese literature he was ...

-Dr Adrian Grima Malta Today 08.05.2011: He will be remembered for the unyielding sensuality of his literary prose in Newbiet, the incorrigible egocentrism and machismo of some of his male characters, his unforgiving portrayal of the repressed puritan Sa Rożann, the deep anguish that lacerates Samwel, the harshness of Xandru the Poet violating the sacredness of the parish priest's desk, the intuitions, ideals and sheer beauty of the language of Vassalli, the memorable opening scene of his novel Samuraj, and its denouement.

-Partit Laburista maltastar.com 04.05.2011: Malta lost its modern national author.
-Labour MP Owen Bonnici described Frans Sammut as having earned for himself this title because of his stature in Maltese literature.

-Partit Nazzjonalista maltarightnow.com 04.05.2011: The PN saluted Sammut describing him as a pillar of [Maltese] literature whose legacy will be enjoyed by entire generations.

-Lino Spiteri The Sunday Times 08.05.2011: The untimely death of Frans Sammut has deprived Malta of one of its greatest men of letters.
-He was a vivid, robust character who lit up wherever he was active.
-Whether engaged in civil exchange of ideas or in heated debate, he always stood out as an electrifying personality.
-He was an intellectual in the true sense of the word, never at peace, always questioning, probing, researching, challenging ... the novel Il-Gaġġa ... has become an all-time classic.